Limiting Beliefs. Where do they come from? Why it’s so hard to change?

 3. Take ACTION based on the new idea.
 Test the ground.

-What is your one biggest take from this article?
+What is your one biggest take from this super long article?
+If you are still here – I admire you!
 What limiting belief are you ready to transform?

-Part two: After you read this, here is another post you might find useful: how to change your limiting beliefs.
+Part two: After you read this, and you are still not ready to talk to me or another coach and be done with it once and for all, here is another post you might find useful: how to change your limiting beliefs.
 Part three: 45 questions to break free of you limiting beliefs.